For the hot tub or spa owner, a thought gets put into their head, “Hey, why not use pool chemicals for the hot tub? They’re a lot cheaper!”

 ROUND ONE: COST

 Trichlor chlorine tablets, the 1″ size, are about 20% cheaper than bromine tablets.
 And the 3″ tablets, are over 40% cheaper, when you buy in bulk.
 Chlorine does have a shelf life however, and after about a year, depending on the temperature it is stored at, it can lose half of it’s power.
-Cal Hypo or dichlor shock, two types of pool shocks, are also cheaper than non-chlorine shock, Angel Tabs, or our specialty spa shocks.
+Cal Hypo or dichlor shock, two types of pool shocks, are also cheaper than non-chlorine shock.

 Round One goes to chlorine – definitely a cheaper alternative!